iAn-P1nt0/chatgpt-couple-portmanteau-nodejs-react/README.md

    $ npm run dev
    ```

 You should now be able to access the app at [http://localhost:3000](http://localhost:3000)!
-For the full context behind this example app, check out the [tutorial](https://platform.openai.com/docs/quickstart).
+For the full context behind the OpenAI example app which inspired this app, check out the [tutorial](https://platform.openai.com/docs/quickstart).